shulele/SkyWatchr/README.md

         max_cloudcover = 100, wavelength_band = "Blue", output = "html")
 ```

-Files can be downloaded using the `downloadSW` function:
+Files can be downloaded using the `downloadSW` function (or clicking the links in the html output as shown above):

 ```r